Federal Express Flight 705: Flight details

 When Calloway ceased his hammer attack, Peterson and Sanders began to get out of their seats to go after Calloway.
 Calloway left the cockpit and retrieved his speargun.
 He came back into the cockpit and threatened everyone to sit back down in their seats.
 Despite a loud ringing in his ear and being unbalanced and dazed, Peterson grabbed the gun by the spear between the barbs and the barrel.
-Tucker then put the DC-10 into a sharp 15-degree climb, and a lengthy struggle ensued, while Tucker, also an ex-Navy pilot, performed extreme aerial maneuvers with the aircraft.
+Tucker, an ex-Navy pilot, performed extreme aerial maneuvers with the aircraft as the struggle between Calloway and the other crew members ensued.
 He pulled the plane into a sudden 15° climb, throwing Sanders, Peterson, and Calloway out of the cockpit and into the galley.
 To try to throw Calloway off balance, Tucker then turned the plane into a left roll, almost on its side.
-This rolled the combatants along the smoke curtain onto the left side of the galley.
+This rolled the men along the smoke curtain onto the left side of the galley.

-Eventually, Tucker had rolled the plane almost upside down at 140°, while attempting to maintain a visual reference of the environment around him through the windows.
-Peterson, Sanders, and Calloway were then pinned to the ceiling of the plane.
+Eventually, Tucker rolled the plane almost upside down at 140°, while attempting to maintain a visual reference of the environment around him through the windows.
+Peterson, Sanders, and Calloway were then pinned to the plane's ceiling.
 Calloway managed to wrench his hammer hand free and hit Sanders in the head again.
 Just then, Tucker put the plane into a steep dive.
-This pushed the combatants back to the smoke curtain, but the wings and elevators started to flutter.
+This pushed the men back to the smoke curtain, but the wings and elevators started to flutter.
 At this point, Tucker could hear the wind rushing against the cockpit windows.
 At a speed of 460 kn, the plane's elevators fluttered so much that the control surfaces became unresponsive due to the disrupted airflow.
-This lack of control tested the aircraft’s safety limits.
+This lack of control tested the aircraft's safety limits.
 Tucker also began to sense a Mach tuck effect as the airflow over the wings approached the speed of sound.
 Tucker realized the throttles were at full power, increasing the speed of the aircraft.
 Releasing his only usable hand to pull back the throttles to idle, he managed to pull the plane out of the dive as it slowed down.